adaltas/node-nikita/packages/lxd/src/init.coffee.md

-# `nikita.lxc.init`
+# `nikita.lxd.init`

-Initialize a Linux Container with given image name, container name and options
+Initialize a Linux Container with given image name, container name and options.

 ## Options

 * `image`
   The image the container will use, <name>:[version] e.g: ubuntu:16.04
 * `name`
   The name of the container
 * `network` (optional)
-  Network name to add to the container (see lxc.network)
+  Network name to add to the container (see lxd.network)
 * `storage` (optional)
   Storage name where to store the container
 * `profile` (optional)